cyogian/json-server/README.md

 - The Frontend Site that uses this mock API is deployed on netlify at [this link](https://ftl.cyogian.dev) and a private github repository.

+- **Note :** Use this link to get JSON similar to Sample File : https://json-server.cyogian.repl.co/members?_embed=activity_periods

 - **Started Mocking...**

 ![](repl_screenshot.png)